NRLParticipation/NRL-Cookbook/docs/administrators/ladder-performance-review.md

 ---

-## Low complexity: Ladder Review Prompt
+## Low complexity: Ladder review prompt

 Use this when you have a single MySideline ladder export and need a quick fairness scan with clear next steps.